Yukio the Wild One first appeared in the 1982 Wolverine limited series by Claremont and Miller.

-If you want to keep that aspect, our no-Prize explanation is that there is a subculture of Tōkyōites living in parts of the town that were razed by giant monster attacks.
+Our No-Prize HypothesisA made-up explanation to plug a plot hole is that there is a subculture of Tōkyōites living in parts of the town that were razed by giant monster attacks.
 These are kept cordoned off while the radioactivity dies down.

-In the Wolverine animé , Yukio has a safehouse at at Shinjuku 8 chōme, though the only furnishing is a couch.
+In the Wolverine animé, Yukio has a safehouse at at Shinjuku 8 chōme, though the only furnishing is a couch.
 This suggests that the flats seen in the comics are but boltholes, not living places.
-There are plenty of cheap place to spend the night or day in Tōkyō especially if you have connections.
+There are plenty of cheap places to spend the night or day in Tōkyō especially if you have connections.

-The area mentioned — 8 chōme — is pretty upscale, but also heavily under construction.
-It’s also within walking distance of Kabukichō, one of the seediest areas in Tōkyō with plenty of clubs and mobbed-up businesses to keep things interesting.
+8 chōme is pretty upscale, but also heavily under construction.
+And it’s within walking distance of Kabukichō, one of the seediest areas in Tōkyō with plenty of clubs and mobbed-up businesses.
 Yukio would most likely be a regular.

 In 2000, to raise Amiko, Yukio moves to a huge (by Tōkyō standards) and luxurious flat.
 It may be in an area such as Roppongi or Shinjuku.
-She implies that it was made possible by a windfall (a huge one, given Tōkyō prices), making her wealth even more difficult to assess.
+She implies that she stole a windfall (a huge one, given Tōkyō prices), making her wealth even more difficult to assess.

 History (part 1)

 “Yukio”, aka the Wild One, is a woman without a past.
-She is an enigmatic ronin drifter and masterless outlaw living in Japan.
+She is an enigmatic drifter, a masterless outlaw living in Japan.

 Wolverine indicated that Yukio took a man’s name when she also started wearing her hair in a more masculine cut.
 These minor bits of gender-bending contribute to her fame among the Japanese underworld.